-Susan Rottier: Well, my father worked here for 46 years.
-He started working in 1931, when he was 18 years old.
-And he continued until 19--, let's see, I almost forgot what year it was now, he continued until he was 64 years old.
+Susan Rottier: Well, my father worked here for forty-six years.
+He started working in 1931, when he was eighteen years old.
+And he continued until 19--, let's see, I almost forgot what year it was now, he continued until he was sixty-four years old.
 And he married my mother, and always lived on the east side of Madison.
 And grew up here and went to Allis Elementary.
 And my mother went to Lowell Elementary.
 So they were always east siders.
 And we lived just near Breese Stevens Field.
-So, he worked here and loved--he loved what he did and ended up foreman of it later on, after he was a little older.
+He worked here and loved--he loved what he did and ended up foreman of it later on, after he was a little older.
 And Mr. Garver was almost like a father to him.

-Amy Scanlon: So talk about how he progressed through his career here.
+Amy Scanlon: Talk about how he progressed through his career here.
 When he started, what did he do, and where did he end up?

-Susan Rottier: Mostly when he started, I believe, I was not born yet, obviously, but he--he mostly was in the warehouse here and just loading bags and unloading trucks, and I'm not even sure what year he became foreman, but I only knew him as foreman, so I was born in '51, so.
+Susan Rottier: Mostly when he started, I believe, I was not born yet, obviously, but he mostly was in the warehouse here and just loading bags and unloading trucks, and I'm not even sure what year he became foreman, but I only knew him as foreman.
+I was born in '51.